The Legend of Spyro: Reception

 Critical reception of the games was mixed.
 IGN was highly impressed by A New Beginning, citing its story, voice acting, and controls as major positives.
 At one point, they compared the game to God of War.
-GameSpot, on the other hand, wasn't impressed, calling the story dull, the gameplay repetitive, and the levels uninspired.The Eternal Night was not as well received.
+GameSpot, on the other hand, wasn't impressed, calling the story dull, the gameplay repetitive, and the levels uninspired.

+The Eternal Night was not as well received.
 IGN called the game "pointlessly difficult," citing an unresponsive jump button during platforming segments and "unfair" combat mechanics.
 GameSpot also complained about the high difficulty, saying that the game's "Dragon Time" was required to simply stay alive.
-Game Chronicles was kinder; while they did not like the game's lack of precision or its difficulty, and really did not like some of the acting, they also said that a patient player would find a lot about the game to like, particularly the production values.Dawn of the Dragon was better received than the previous two.
+Game Chronicles was kinder; while they did not like the game's lack of precision or its difficulty, and really did not like some of the acting, they also said that a patient player would find a lot about the game to like, particularly the production values.

+Dawn of the Dragon was better received than the previous two.
 IGN said that while the gameplay was still repetitive, the flight mechanic and other new features were welcome additions.
 GameZone was unimpressed by the game's graphics and multiplayer, but referred to the production values, including score and voice acting, as "epic."
-Impulse Gamer believed that the game was targeted at a young audience, who they say will enjoy the flight mechanic over all else.